Why Your Gums Still Bleed Even After Normal Dental Cleanings

 Choosing the right periodontist is a crucial decision that can significantly impact your oral health and overall well-being.
 By considering factors such as credentials, experience, technology, communication, comprehensive care, office environment, and insurance options, you can make an informed choice that meets your needs.

-At Pinnacle Center – Dental Implants & Periodontics, we are dedicated to providing exceptional periodontal care.
+At Pinnacle Center Dental Implants and Periodontics, we are dedicated to providing exceptional periodontal care.
 Dr. Katherine L. Roll and Dr. Kelly B. Williams, along with our entire team, are here to support you on your journey to optimal periodontal health.
 We invite you to schedule an appointment with us to discuss your needs and learn more about how we can help you achieve a healthy, beautiful smile.

 Addressing a Gummy Smile: Cosmetic Options for a Confident Look